Everyone can acknowledge the importance of a mobile-friendly website, especially after Google's Mobilegeddon algorithm update.

 Overall, embracing the mobile mindset means ensuring that the entire customer journey is responsive, relevant, actionable, and frictionless.
 As a marketer, you want to help consumers quickly and easily find what they want to find and do what they want to do.
 Again, this means thinking ahead, understanding when, with what device, and from where your prospects will interact with your content.

 This can seem daunting, but mostly it means diligently applying the basics across channels.
-For example, since over half of all emails are opened on mobile, ensure your emails are mobile optimized.
-Litmus recommends doing the following:
+For example, since nearly half of all emails are opened on mobile, ensure your emails are mobile optimized.
+We recommend doing the following:

 - Use large, easy-to-read text.

 Follow these tips and you will be well on your way to living the mobile mindset and weathering the change in consumers’ digital behavior.
-Forrester predicts that the vast majority of companies will underinvest in mobile in 2015.
 Move quickly and your organization could be at the head of the pack.